 The traditional routes of job hunting also exist and, for expats with the proper documentation, a tertiary degree and relevant work experience, finding employment is very much possible, although it may take some time.

-Major local newspapers tend to publish an employment supplement with job listings once a week, and there are several popular websites that are regularly updated as positions open up in a variety of fields.
-The city also has recruitment agencies and headhunters, and the fee for their services is generally shouldered by employers.
+Major local newspapers tend to publish an employment supplement with job listings once a week, and several popular websites are regularly updated as positions open up in a variety of fields.
+The city also has recruitment agencies and headhunters, and employers generally shoulder the fee for their services.

 Work culture in Cape Town